Understanding ADHD Executive Dysfunction And How To Overcome It

 Specialized coaches and tutors can help those with ADHD and executive function challenges learn how to manage their daily tasks more effectively.
 These coaches are often behavioral professionals who have experience working with people who have ADHD.
 This allows them to understand the unique struggles and challenges these individuals face.

-An ADHD coach often makes a positive impact on the lives of those they tutor because they believe in their clients’ potential for proper executive functioning.
-This attitude is contagious, and those with ADHD who receive tutoring from the right coach often can reinvest in their lives with renewed vigor.
+An ADHD coach often makes a positive impact on the lives of those they tutor because they believe in their clients’ potential when many people in the client’s life may not.
+This attitude can be contagious, and those with ADHD who receive tutoring from the right coach often can reinvest in their lives with renewed vigor.

 Finding assistance to improve executive dysfunction

-ADHD executive functioning deficits can affect anyone, whether it is you, your child, a friend, a relative, or someone else close to you.
-Understanding how ADHD works and impacts a person’s higher level executive functions can help you support them in the most effective ways.
-It’s important to listen well and try to meet the individual where they’re at with their executive functioning.
+Ultimately, it’s important to listen well and try to meet the individual where they’re at with their executive functioning.
 While you can try to assist them in meeting their goals, managing their time, and getting into a routine, they will ultimately need to learn how to do these things on their own.
-Propose solutions, such as seeking therapy, or consider getting them to speak with a doctor about potential medication options.
+Propose solutions, such as seeking cognitive behavioral therapy, or consider getting them to speak with a doctor for medical advice about potential medication options.

 Whether you are experiencing signs of executive dysfunction and ADHD yourself or are supporting someone else, it’s important to take care of your mental health.
 ADHD is complex and affects everyone differently, meaning every person will require a different level of care and treatment to overcome their executive functioning deficits.
-You can connect with an online therapist through BetterHelp to discuss your potential options, including cognitive behavioral therapy.
+If you can’t make it to in-person therapy, connecting with an online therapist to discuss your potential options, including cognitive behavioral therapy, may help.

 Takeaway